 Answer: In my live classes, we take two weeks to cover most lessons, so there are over 40 weeks of material at that rate.
 Last year, however, we tackled a whole lesson each week and interspersed four review lessons, totaling just 28 lessons.
 My preference?
 Going slooower.

 Is there an Excelerate SPANISH level two, level three, etc?

-Here are additional suggestions for those who may like to have some supplementary materials:
+Here are suggestions for those who may like to have supplementary materials for level 2:

 - Spanish II movies based on novels (teacher/tutor may be required to use): http://www.blaineraytprs.com/shop-online/spanish/spanish-level-2/level-2-spanish-movies-of-novels

 - Spanish II novels (these correspond to the movies): http://www.blaineraytprs.com/shop-online/spanish/spanish-level-2/level-2-spanish-novels

 Here are my level 3 recommendations:

 By this point, I hope that your student has attained a fair level of confidence with the language and feels capable as an independent learner.
 The following resources were developed by public/private school Spanish teachers for level 3 students, and I believe that your student will be able to use and benefit from them.
 Feel free to use OR reject any of these resources according to your own needs and interests!